qthompsongit/final_project_bayesian/README.md

 ### Distribution of the Age of Participants at the Last Contacted Date
 ![alt-text](https://github.com/qthompsongit/final_project_bayesian/blob/main/graphs_and_figures/4_age_at_last_contacted_distribution.png "Age at Last Contacted Date Distribution")

-For our selection of features (treatment type, treatment agent, race, sex at birth, age group, survival group, and age last contact group), we verified their association with our target variable by evaluating their chi squared contingency.
+For our selection of features (treatment type, treatment agent, race, sex at birth, age group, survival group, and age last contact group), we verified their association with our target variable by evaluating the chi-squared test of independence.
 Notably, all of our variables has some significant association with our target variable, with the most pronounced significance outside of our survival grouping variable being the treatment type for a patient.

-Our bayesian network models revealed two key important factors that played a key role in the construction of our final model.
-Both of our models attain BIC scores of -19410.74 and -20139.21, with models trained with the parameter constrained methodology working the best.
-In both models, sex at birth was not found to have any significant conditional association with any of our variables.
-While treatment agent attains a conditional association with our target variable through treatment type when our target is introduced to the bayesian network, it loses that association with the target variable.
+Both of our models attain BIC scores of -19410.74 and -20139.21, with the parameter-constrained methodology yielding the best results.
+In both models, sex at birth was not significantly associated with any of our variables.
+While the treatment agent acquires a conditional association with our target variable through treatment type when the target is introduced into the Bayesian network, it subsequently loses that association.

 ### Bayesian Network Without Our Target Variable
 ![alt-text](https://github.com/qthompsongit/final_project_bayesian/blob/main/graphs_and_figures/4_best_bayesnet_no_target.png "Our Bayes Net Without the Target Variable")